2 COVID Cases Reported Outside Quarantine

-Shanghai Health Commission reported a total of 6 locally transmitted COVID-19 cases this morning, Tuesday, June 21.
+After two days of reporting zero cases, Shanghai Health Commission reported a total of 2 locally transmitted COVID-19 cases this morning, Monday, June 27.

-That makes a total of 9 new cases reported, 4 fewer than the 13 reported yesterday, Monday, June 20.
+That makes a total of 4 new cases reported, 4 more than the 0 reported yesterday, Sunday, June 26.

 That makes a total of 2 cases reported outside of central quarantine.

-The 1 local case outside of central quarantine was in the following area:
+The 2 asymptomatic cases outside of central quarantine were in the following areas:

 1 in Jing'an District